 In the 80’s during the Savings and Loan Crisis, Montgomery started buying four-plexes, and managing property associations.

 “This business has changed so much over the years,” he says.
 “Real Estate used to demand a physical presence.
 With cell phones and the internet, you are now able to be anywhere to get the calls and service the client.
 People need smaller locations, and many actually work out of their home exclusively.
-We will be consolidating our offices.”

 “What is the best thing I’ve ever done?
 I’m most proud that I am able to continue a generational commitment and the legacy to this community,” Montgomery says.
 “I am so very happy that my son, Rob, is going to continue the family business.
-And I know he will do it with the same spirit of innovation and commitment to excellence that my father in law started.”
+And I know he will do it with the same spirit of innovation and commitment to excellence that my father-in-law started.”